Why do Colour Streaks Occur?

 by | Blow Moulding, Injection

-Colour streaking can be divided into two categories.
+Color streaking can be divided into two categories.
 The first type is caused by material degradation, the second one is caused by pigments.
 Both types of streaks can appear spontaneously, even a long time after a colour change.

 We are going to refer fundamentally to the second option in this article.

-Where does contamination originate?
+Colour streaks: where does contamination originate?

 John Bozzelli, an experienced injection moulding consultant and scientific, comments: